Lisa Tertsch: Early life and education

 Tertsch was born in Offenbach am Main.
 She is a member of ASC Darmstadt.
 She studied economics at Harvard University, from 2016 until summer 2021.
 In an interview with the FAZ she said, that until then, studying had been her top priority; sport was second.
 2021 was also the Olympic qualification for Olympics in Tokyo, which she missed by a hair and she realized that if she pursued sports half-heartedly, it would be difficult to compete against competitors who invested more into sports.

 Career

 Junior career

 In 2015, she won junior European Cup races in Quarteira in Portugal, and Bled, Slovenia, and silver in the mixed relay at the 2015 European Triathlon Championships.
 In April 2016, she won the European junior duathlon title in Kalkar.
 She was runner-up to Taylor Knibb at the 2016 Junior World Championships in Cozumel, Mexico.
 In July of that year she won the German junior national title in Nürnberg.
 She also won silver in the junior event at the 2016 European Triathlon Championships behind Cassandre Beaugrand.

 Cross country

 She won gold with the U23 women at the 2018 European Cross Country Championships in Tilburg.
+She placed fifth at the German Cross Country Championships in Darmstadt in November 2025.